ratracegrad/Shortly/README.md

 # Shortly
-URL shortner written in Angular, NodeJS, Express and Twitter Bootstrap with MongoDB database.
+> URL shortner written in Angular, NodeJS, Express and Twitter Bootstrap with MongoDB database.

-The URL Shortner is served up using a Node Express server.
+## Technology Stack
+1. AngularJS
+2. Node.js
+3. Express
+4. MongoDB
+5. Express

+## Requirements
+- AngularJS
+- Node.js
+- Express
+- Twitter Bootstrap
+- MongoDB

+## Installation
+1. Download the repository
+2. Run `npm install`
+3. Launch your mongoDB if on local or make sure you connect to a mongoDB database if hosted outside of local
+4. Launch Express server with `node index.js`
+5. Create an account
+6. Enter URLs to shorten

 ## Operation
 To shorten URL links you must first create an account.
 Once your account is created you can enter